Noroff-FEU-Assignments/project-exam-1-emilrh91/README.md

 # Legal Insights - Project Exam

-![App Screenshot](./images/legalinsights.jpg)

 Welcome to the Legal Insights website repository!
 This project showcases a dynamic blog site focused on providing informative articles and practical tips on various legal topics.
 The website is built using HTML, CSS, and JavaScript, and utilizes WordPress as a headless CMS for content management.
+![App Screenshot](./images/legalinsights.jpg)

+## Live Site

+The website is deployed on [Netlify](https://www.netlify.com/).
+You can access the live site at [Legal Insights](https://legalinsights.netlify.app/).

 ## Features